rdmarsh/elm/README.md

-  make test          Run all tests make testbasic     Run basic elm tests make testhelp      Run all commands with help flag make testcmds      Run all tests with a valid command make testfmts      Run one test with all formats make testverb      Test the verbose flags make fail          a failing test make back          TAR and backup (eg ../name_backup/name.YYYY-MM-DD.tar.gz) make clean         Remove generated files
+  make test          Run all tests make testbasic     Run basic elm tests make testhelp      Run all commands with help flag make testcmds      Run all tests with a valid command (connects to LM) make testfmts      Run one test with all formats (connects to LM) make testverb      Test the verbose flags (connects to LM) make fail          a failing test make back          TAR and backup (eg ../name_backup/name.YYYY-MM-DD.tar.gz) make clean         Remove generated files